 Generally, as shown in Figure F-29, higher income areas in unincorporated Solano County have better expected educational outcomes than lower-income areas.
-Educational opportunities are available within all incorporated jurisdictions, and each school district extends beyond city limits into unincorporated areas to serve residents of these areas.
 To ensure that all students in the unincorporated area have access to school opportunities, the County will coordinate a meeting with school district representatives and transit agencies to confirm that bussing or transit opportunities are available for students to access schools (Program D.5).
 Further, the County will undertake the following actions to improve access to educational opportunities for all students: